 - Effectively manage multiple projects, objectives and competing priorities

 Licenses and Certifications:

-- Registration as a Professional Engineer (PE) with the State of Colorado or ability to obtain through reciprocity from another state within 6 months of employment
+- Registration as a Professional Engineer in the State of Colorado, or ability to obtain licensure within six months

 - Driver's license with a good driving history